Tomnmm/SecureCodingGuidelines/guidelines/g9_AccessControl/g9_11/README.md

             }
         }

 If Method.invoke was taken as the immediate caller, then the action would be performed with all permissions.
-So, for the methods discussed in Guidelines 9-8 through 9-10, the Method.invoke implementation is ignored when determining the immediate caller.
+So, for the methods discussed in Guidelines [9-8](../g9_08), [9-9](../g9_09), and [9-10](../g9_10), the Method.invoke implementation is ignored when determining the immediate caller.

         +--------------------------------+
         | action                         |